Professor of Cardiovascular Biology

 - Wellcome Trust Senior Fellow

-Forces are important in the cardiovascular system, acting as regulators of vascular physiology and pathology.
-As residents at the blood-vessel interface, endothelial cells are constantly exposed to mechanical forces due to the flowing blood.
+Forces are important in the cardiovascular system, both in regulating vascular homeostasis but also as instigators of pathology.
+Endothelial cells lining blood vessels are constantly exposed to mechanical forces due to the flowing blood.
 One of these forces is the frictional force of shear stress that can differ depending on vessel geometry and type.
-These patterns can range from uniform laminar flow to non-uniform disturbed flow.
+Blood flow patterns can range from uniform laminar flow to non-uniform, disturbed flow.
 Laminar (or atheroprotective) flow is found in straight regions of the vasculature and is considered protective.
 Endothelial cells in these regions are aligned in the direction of flow and exhibit an anti-inflammatory phenotype.
 In contrast, regions of the vasculature, such as bifurcations or branch points, that are exposed to disturbed (or atheroprone) flow patterns are more prone to development of disease.
-Disturbed flow initiates signaling cascades that promote inflammation, a reduction in the vascular lumen, atherogenesis, and eventually atherosclerosis.
-Endothelial cells are therefore endowed with the exquisite ability to sense and distinguish between these different types of blood flow and respond in completely different ways.
-Although considerable effort has gone into understanding vascular mechanotransduction, the mechanisms that underlie endothelial mechanosensing remain largely a mystery.
+Disturbed flow initiates cellular signalling pathways that ultimately promote inflammation, a reduction in the vascular lumen, atherogenesis, and eventually atherosclerosis.
+Endothelial cells are therefore equipped with the exquisite ability to sense and distinguish between these different types of blood flow and respond in completely different ways.
+Although considerable effort has gone into understanding endothelial responses to blood flow, the mechanisms that underlie endothelial mechanosensing remain largely a mystery.

 Our laboratory has pioneered the studies of endothelial mechanosensing and has championed the use of a multi-disciplinary approach to this scientific problem.
 We use a variety of approaches ranging from bioengineering and elegant magnetic tweezers studies, molecular and cell biology, to in vivo models of haemodynamics using knockout and transgenic animals.
-A decade ago, we identified a mechanosensory complex: a trio of proteins that is required for sensing and responding to shear stress Using the mechanosensory complex as a model, we obtained a comprehensive understanding of endothelial mechanotransduction.
 Some questions that we are currently investigating:

 - How do endothelial cells sense and respond to shear stress (blood flow)?